Journey Essentials

 • The probability of Mt.
 Ebal revealing other important evidence is significant; and

-In support of these positions, I argue that Haughwout failed in his “refutation”, i. e., disproval, efforts.
+I argue that Haughwout failed in his “refutation”, i. e., disproval, efforts.

 Inside-the- U.S.-Supreme-Court